 Draining 13 million acres across four states, the Delaware River is the source of drinking water for 15 million people, a web of diverse plant and animal life, a recreational destination, and the foundation of the region’s economy.

 The river has become much cleaner since the 1970s, after the federal Clean Water Act controlled major pollution sources, like sewage and factory waste.
 But today contamination still enters the watershed from thousands of smaller sources, carried into streams and groundwater by runoff from roads, construction sites, suburbs, cities, farms, and logged and mined lands.
+See Fund Summary PDF.

 In 2012, the Delaware River Watershed Initiative of the William Penn Foundation brought together 40 conservation and educational organizations, including OSI, in a coordinated effort to protect water quality and quantity in the Delaware.
 A linchpin of this effort – led by OSI – is to preserve forests in the headwater that soak up stormwater and filter pollutants.
 Our Delaware River Watershed Protection Fund also supports open-space planning and policy innovation to promote water resource protection by state, county and municipal governments.